6.3 MCA Reading & Math (Minnesota)

 Q: How do I schedule this assessment?

-A: When it’s time to schedule, you’ll receive an email from our team with next steps.
-You’ll be able to choose a date and time that works best for your family using the link in that email or by visiting the Assessments tab in your OpenEd platform.
+A: You’ll be able to choose a date and time that works best for your family by visiting the Assessments tab in your OpenEd platform.

 Q: What should my student expect during the assessment?
 How long will it take?